santosh/eldiario-cli/README.md

 - Author: To show only the entries written by the current user.
 - Body: The actual entry.
 - UUID: Random generated UUID at the front end

-### TODO

-- [ ] Use subprocess to open blank editor/editor with entires, save/edit only when exit code is 0.

 ### Test API